If you are a survivor of childhood sexual abuses, you are most likely fighting a silent and invisible battle throughout your life.

 However, the alternative therapies mentioned in this post are not meant to be used as a substitute for counseling or psychotherapy.
 They can often give very good results when used along with psychotherapy.

-But, it is also important for you to know, if you do not have the access, or you do not want to do treatment or counseling, you still have the right to heal.
+But, if you do not have the access, or you do not want to do treatment or counseling, you still have the right to heal.
 And you can heal.
 Healing may appear to be difficult but is possible.

 Be surrounded by the right type of people